lutraconsulting/qgis-crayfish-plugin/README.md

 <img align="right" src="https://raw.githubusercontent.com/lutraconsulting/qgis-crayfish-plugin/master/plugin/crayfish_128px.png">

-The Crayfish Plugin for QGIS aspires to be a complete set of pre and post-processing tools for hydraulic modellers using TUFLOW, BASEMENT, ISIS 2D and other packages.
+The Crayfish Plugin for QGIS aspires to be a complete set of pre and post-processing tools for hydraulic modellers using TUFLOW, BASEMENT, AnuGA, ISIS 2D and other packages.

 <img src="https://travis-ci.org/lutraconsulting/qgis-crayfish-plugin.svg?branch=master">